University of Maryland, College Park: Twenty-first century

 The university suffered multiple data breaches in 2014.
-The first resulted in the loss of over 300,000 student and faculty records.
+The first resulted in the compromise of over 300,000 student and faculty records.
 A second data breach occurred several months later.
 The second breach was investigated by the FBI and Secret Service and found to be done by David Helkowski.
 Despite the attribution, no charges were filed.
 As a result of the data breaches, the university offered free credit protection for five years to the students and faculty affected.